 In this weeklong sonic offering, artist Tabita Rezaire explores the sonic landscapes of the celestial realms.
 Taking form as a meditative lecture-listening-observation, it listens out for cosmological, scientific and yogic sonic manifestations of astral beginnings across various cosmologies and ritual traditions.

 Voices, as artefacts of the historical event of Partition, carry multiple worlds.
 This audio paper pivots personal testimony, archival footage and fable around the British destruction of colonial records in its former territories.
-In the first of two episodes, artist and researcher Syma Tariq explores the sonic protocols that come into play in the context of colonial erasure.
+In the first of three episodes, artist and researcher Syma Tariq explores the sonic protocols that come into play in the context of colonial erasure.